 The Agriculture Programme in 2012 rolled out the Heifer Exchange Programme to give farmers heifers on a loan basis payable in three years once a famer starts earning from the cow through milk sales.
 The exchange programme was launched with the aim of enhancing peace within the communities.

-Under this project, the loan is spread across three years and as soon as farmers start earning from the loan, they are required to start.
-Because the essence of this project is to reach out to many famers for sustainable development, beneficiaries must commit to passing on the first heifer calved to a new beneficiary in the project.
+The essence of this project was to reach out to many farmers therefore beneficiaries commit to passing on the first heifer calved to a new beneficiary in the project.
 To encourage this, once a farmer passes on the heifer, the loan is halved.

 Since its launch, the project has enabled low-income households access high yielding cows , which were beyond their reach.
 These families have been able to generate income from milk sales.

 Project Goal: “To enhance peaceful coexistence through the exchange programme as well as increase income levels”

 - To grow income of households through milk sales.

 - To empower farmers to become self-reliant.

 - To improve fodder management through continuous training and demonstrations activities.

 - To improve dairy farming value chains for sustainable dairy production at the grassroots level.

 - To increase farmers knowledge on sustainable agriculture and environmental conservation.